How to Use Hunting Trail Cameras

 In this mode, the camera only takes pictures or records video when an alarm is triggered by objects.
 As soon as any wild animals or similar object enter the detecting range of the side motion sensors, the camera will be activated and detect the motion.
 If the wild animals

-keeps moving to the detecting range of the central sensor zone, the camera will start capturing photos and/or send videos(depending on the configuration).
+keeps moving to the detecting range of the central sensor zone, the camera will start capturing photos and/or send videos(depending on the ).

 -After the wild animal moves out of the detecting range of side motion sensors, the camera switches off and goes back into standby mode.